metal-stack/metalctl/docs/metalctl_size_create.md

 ### Options

 ```
       --bulk-output             when used with --file (bulk operation): prints results at the end as a list. default is printing results intermediately during the operation, which causes single entities to be printed in a row.
   -d, --description string      Description of the size. [required]
   -f, --file string             filename of the create or update request in yaml format, or - for stdin.

                                 Example:
                                 $ metalctl size describe size-1 -o yaml > size.yaml
                                 $ vi size.yaml
                                 $ # either via stdin
                                 $ cat size.yaml | metalctl size create -f -
                                 $ # or via file
                                 $ metalctl size create -f size.yaml

                                 the file can also contain multiple documents and perform a bulk operation.

-      --force                skips security prompt for bulk operations
   -h, --help                    help for create
       --id string               ID of the size. [required]
       --max int                 min value of given size constraint type. [required]
       --min int                 min value of given size constraint type. [required]
   -n, --name string             Name of the size. [optional]
+      --skip-security-prompts   skips security prompt for bulk operations
       --timestamps              when used with --file (bulk operation): prints timestamps in-between the operations
       --type string             type of constraints. [required]
 ```

 ### Options inherited from parent commands